GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1ColliderBit_1_1PID__pair__xsec__container.md

 ---
-title: 'class Gambit::ColliderBit::PID_pair_xsec_container'
+title: "class Gambit::ColliderBit::PID_pair_xsec_container"
-description: 'A class for holding the production cross-section for final state identified by the pair of PID codes. '
+description: "A class for holding the production cross-section for final state identified by the pair of PID codes. "

 ---

-# Gambit::ColliderBit::PID_pair_xsec_container
+# class Gambit::ColliderBit::PID_pair_xsec_container